FinCriticalED:

 License

 The dataset and source code are released under the Apache License 2.0, permitting free use, modification, and distribution in academic, research, and commercial settings.
-It is the authors' responsibility to ensure that all datasets and source code are licensed such that they can be legally and freely used, at a minimum in academic and research settings.
+Financial document pages sourced from SEC EDGAR are in the public domain.